musshorn/Dota-2-Building-Helper/README.md

 Regarding the `move_to_point_` abilities: You can see we have `AbilityCastRange` defined but the `AbilityBehavior` is `"DOTA_ABILITY_BEHAVIOR_NO_TARGET | DOTA_ABILITY_BEHAVIOR_IMMEDIATE"`.
 To the game logic, `AbilityCastRange` does nothing, but BH takes this value and will try to find an associated `move_to_point_` ability.
 So if you have a building ability with `"AbilityCastRange"  "122"`, you must have a `move_to_point_122` ability or else BH will default it to `move_to_point_100`.
 These abilities are necessary for the building caster to walk a distance before being able to build the building.

 One more important thing: By default, BH will cancel a building ghost if it detects the caster used another ability during the ghost.
 To make BH ignore abilities (i.e. not cancel the ghost) you can add the KV `"CancelsBuildingGhost"	"0"` to any ability or item.
-In this repo, the ability `example_ability` has this KV and thus will not cancel building ghost when it's executed.
+In this repo, the [example_ability](https://github.com/Myll/Dota-2-Building-Helper/blob/master/game/dota_addons/samplerts/scripts/npc/npc_abilities_custom.txt#L89-L264) has this KV and thus will not cancel building ghost when it's executed.

 Now onto the lua component of the front-end: In abilities.lua, we have the build function defined.
 It'll look simply like this:
 ```